|Nutrition Facts (per serving)|

 Prepare the Cake

 In a large mixing bowl, combine flour, granulated sugar, baking soda, and salt; set aside.

-In a medium saucepan combine 1 cup of butter, 1/3 cup cocoa, and 1 cup of water.
+In a medium saucepan combine butter, cocoa, and water.
 Bring mixture to a boil, stirring constantly.
 Remove from heat.

 With an electric mixer on medium speed, beat the chocolate mixture into the dry mixture until thoroughly blended.
-Add eggs, 1/2 cup of buttermilk, and 1 1/2 teaspoons of vanilla.
+Add eggs, buttermilk, and vanilla.
 Beat for 1 minute (batter will be thin).
 Pour the batter into the prepared pan.

 Bake in the preheated oven about 22 to 25 minutes or until a wooden pick inserted into the center of the cake comes out clean.

 Make the Frosting

-In a medium saucepan over medium heat, combine 1/4 cup butter, 3 tablespoons unsweetened cocoa powder and 1/3 cup of buttermilk.
+In a medium saucepan over medium heat, combine butter, unsweetened cocoa powder, and buttermilk.
 Blend well and bring to a boil, stirring constantly.
 Remove from heat.

-Sift 3 1/2 cups confectioners' sugar and add it to the cocoa and buttermilk mixture along with 1/2 teaspoon vanilla.
+Sift confectioners' sugar and add it to the cocoa and buttermilk mixture along with vanilla.
 Beat until smooth, adding more buttermilk or confectioners' sugar, as needed.

-If desired, stir 1/2 cup coarsely chopped pecans into the warm frosting or top the frosted cake with chopped pecans.
+If desired, stir coarsely chopped pecans into the warm frosting or top the frosted cake with chopped pecans.

 If you don't have buttermilk, there are several ways you can substitute.
 For 1 cup of buttermilk use: